 The Graduate Research Training Initiative for Student Enhancement (G-RISE) is a student development program granted by the National Institute of General Medical Sciences.
 Its goal is to develop a diverse pool of students earning a PhD and provide them with the necessary skills to successfully transition into careers in the biomedical research workforce.
 The RISE program at Ponce Health Sciences University was funded by R25GM082406 from 2008 until 2022, when it converted to G-RISE (supported by T32GM144896).
 It provides the organizational structure and extensive mentoring necessary to ensure trainees have a sense of belonging and scientific identity while empowering them to prepare for and overcome obstacles in their scientific careers.

-The RISE Program at Ponce Health Science University has specific measurable objectives that aim to provide trainees with continuing and enhanced:
+The G-RISE Program at Ponce Health Science University has specific measurable objectives that aim to provide trainees with:

-1. Hands-on professional development and research skills training
+1. Professional, operational, and technical research skills training

 2. Communication skills training

 - Enrolled full-time in the PHSU Biomedical Sciences PhD program.

 Application deadline to Ph.D. program is April 15.
 Application forms are available in the PHSU admissions office or online at: http://mycampus.psm.edu/ICS/Future_Students/Programs.jnz

 Students accepted to the Ph.D. program will be considered for appointment in the RISE program.
 RISE admission decisions will be made after students have been officially accepted into the PhD program.